A Collaboration with Singapore Polytechnic

 It takes a village to make an event successful!
 The launch was made possible with the support of Singapore Polytechnic, UOB, and the SG Eco Fund.

-Teachers and students from Singapore Polytechnic’s School of Media, Arts and Design also played a key role in supporting and documenting the event.
+Teachers and youths from Singapore Polytechnic’s School of Media, Arts and Design also played a key role in supporting and documenting the event.
 The mural came to life thanks to their unwavering commitment and dedication.